-Our Family Support Workers, Kristie St. Claire and Carol Maltais, assist families in maintaining a healthy and positive environment for their children.
-Clients are connected to the Family Support program either through referrals by the Ministry of Children and Family Development, Usma or by self-referrals.
-Workers provide support and information to families and individuals in-office, within the family’s home, as well as within the community.
-Both assist families who are in need of more intensive support, are at risk, or have child protection issues.
-Some examples of the support available are:
+Family Support Workers assist families who are in need of more intensive support in maintaining a healthy and positive environment for their children.
+Family Support Workers are connected to families either through referrals by the Ministry of Children and Family Development, Usma or by self-referrals.
+Workers provide support, parenting strategies and information to families and individuals in-office, in the community and within the family’s home.

-Please note that all of the services and supports available at the Friendship Center are open to all individuals within the community on a self or agency referred basis.
+All services and supports are open to all community on a self or agency referred basis.